diwu1990/UnarySim/sw/README.md

 More specifically, such a relationship is formulated as _source = raw / max(raw)_.

 2. **Random Number**:
-The random numbers (_rand_) are to be compared with the source data in order to generate the bit streams.
+The random numbers (_rand_) are to be compared with the source data in order to generate the data streams.
 To notice, source data is in _unipolar/bipolar_ format, while random numbers are integers.
 To compare them, source data requires to scale up by the _bitwidth_ of random numbers.
-At each cycle, if _round(source * 2^bitwidth) > rand_, a bit of logic 1 in the bit stream will be generated; otherwise, a bit of logic 0 will be generated.
+At each cycle, if _round(source * 2^bitwidth) > rand_, a bit of logic 1 in the stream will be generated; otherwise, a bit of logic 0 will be generated.

-3. **Bit Stream**:
+3. **Stream**:
-At each cycle, the bits in bit streams physically flow through cascaded logic kernels, and they count for most of the memory space during simulation.
+At each cycle, the data in the streams physically flow through cascaded logic kernels, and they count for most of the memory space during simulation.

 4. **Buffer**:
-Inside each logic kernel, there may exist buffers to record the its interal state by monitoring the past bit streams, which could be extemely long.
+Inside each logic kernel, there may exist buffers, like counters or shift registers, to compute future data by monitoring the past data streams.
-Those buffers can be counters or shift registers.

 5. **Metric Variable**:
 Those are variables to compute specially designed performance metrics.